-We perform hypothesis tests for all top-level, composite, and terminal fields using p-values adjusted by the Benjamini-Yekutieli~\citep{benjamini2001control} procedure to control the false discovery rate at $.05$.
-The procedure is likely quite conservative in our setting; in the supplement, we provide results for less conservative multiple testing procedures and different false discovery rates.
-We reject the null hypothesis of no behavioral homophily in the JSTOR corpus, in 20/24 (83\%) top-level fields, in 82/280 (29\%) of composite fields (not including the top fields), and in 124/1450 (9\%) terminal fields.
-Across JSTOR, and in almost every top-level field, the incidence of significant behaviorial homophily in composite fields is at least as large as the incidence among terminal fields.
+Across JSTOR, and in almost every top-level field, the incidence of significant behavioral homophily in composite fields is at least as large as the incidence among terminal fields.
 We posit two reasons for this.
-First, composite fields are an aggregation of terminal fields, and we expect behavioral homophily in a composite field aggregates roughly as an ``or'' operator over its terminal fields (i.e.,~behavioral homophily in a single terminal field typically implies behavioral homophily in the corresponding composite field).
+First, composite fields are an aggregation of terminal fields, and we expect that behavioral homophily in a single terminal field typically implies behavioral homophily in the corresponding composite field.
 However, as seen in the Eigenfactor browser, there are composite fields with significant homophily despite having no significant terminal fields.
 Thus, we also posit that composite fields have higher testing power due to their larger size.
-In general, there is a trade-off between increasing testing power by aggregating data versus controlling for confounders by analyzing the data at a fine-grain level.
-This highlights the benefit of our approach which allows testing homophily in composite fields, where we have more power, while still accounting for compositional effects.
+This highlights the benefit of our approach which allows for valid tests in composite fields (because we account for compositional homophily) where we have more power.

-In the supplement, we compare results from our approach to those from a naive approach that does not account for compositional homophily and only accounts for structural homophily by treating all individuals within a given composite or top-level field as exchangeable.
-In this analysis, we find significant homophily in 21/24 top-level fields and 157/280 composite fields.
-Unsurprisingly, in almost all cases, the expected $\alpha$ under the null distribution which accounts for compositional homophily is larger than the expected $\alpha$ when only accounting for structural homophily.